Pilcrow is a love letter to the Napa Valley circa 1955 wherein we celebrate handicraft in wine.

 Mt.
 Veeder

-“From a dry‑farmed, organically grown, no‑till vineyard atop blue shale and ancient seabed soils, this wine honours Mt Veeder conservationists Drs Archer Taylor and Hasseltine Byrd, who preserved 161 ha of nearby redwood forest.
-With over‑wintering cattle and wildlife corridors, the site exemplifies regenerative farming, overseen by Tomas Comme Farming.
-This is an electric, coiled, and impressively textured Cabernet Sauvignon.
-It carries a regal mountain freshness, with a wild, sauvage character evoking sage, underbrush, crushed bay leaf and spearmint.”
+“From a dry‑farmed, organically grown, no‑till vineyard atop blue shale and ancient seabed soils, this wine honours Mt Veeder conservationists Drs Archer Taylor and Hasseltine Byrd, who preserved 161 ha of nearby redwood forest.”

 - Jonathan Cristaldi, Decanter